 For the same type of parameters, there are sometimes more than one available editor.
 For example, both a textbox and a multi-choice selection box could be used to write text strings.

-- float: A numeric spin control that accepts floating-point numbers, with a maximum of 6 decimal case precision.
+- Float: A numeric spin control that accepts floating-point numbers.
+Produces values of type Float.

 Parameters can be assigned fixed values but also mathematical expressions.
 Click on a parameter label to change the control to 'Expression'.

 You can use math functions and arithmetic operations.
-A popup window will list existing functions.
+A popup window (which will appear when you start writing or by pressing Ctrl + Space) will list existing functions.

 It is important to match the type of value to the parameter type.
 Still, if you write in a string and the type is float, the value will be converted automatically.

-You can also define "global" graph parameters and reference them in the nodes.
+You can also define graph parameters and reference them inside parameter expressions.

-You can access them by left-clicking anywhere on the back graph canvas, which will display them in the inspector window.
+You can access them on the Graph Properties inspector by left-clicking anywhere on the back graph canvas, which will display them in the inspector window.
 Alternatively, the right-click context menu or the top menu (Graph->Properties) will lead you to the same place.

 Parameters are immutable, meaning that they cannot be changed throughout the graph.
-They work as global constants that can work as a single point of definition.
-If you are reusing the same value in several nodes, you could reference a global graph parameter.
+They work as constants that can work as a single point of definition.
+If you are reusing the same value in several nodes, you could define a graph parameter and reference it in as many node parameters as you want.
 This way, you could change the actual value in a single location and all its references would be updated.

-When a node parameter is in expression mode, a button with a "+" sign becomes available.
-This allows the quick creation of a new graph parameter.
+When a node parameter is in expression mode, a button with a "P" sign becomes available.
+This allows the quick creation of a new graph parameter, as shown below.
 By default, the popup window that appears will suggest one with the same (or similar) name, type and default value, but you could change these.
 When accepted, a reference to the parameter will be added to the expression textbox.